arangodb/arangodb/Documentation/Books/Manual/Indexing/IndexBasics.md

 For potentially long running index  creation operations the _rocksdb_ storage-engine also supports creating indexes in "background".
-The collection remains available during the index creation, see the section [Creating Indexes in Background](#creating-indexes-in-background) for more information.
+The collection remains available during the index creation, see the section "Creating Indexes in Background" for more information.
 ###}

 ArangoDB provides the following index types: